midasum/vitest-bdd/README.md

 - **write with Gherkin, execute with vitest !**
 - Gherkin block inside markdown
-- ReScript step definitions and bindings for vitest
+- ReScript step definitions and full bindings for vitest
 - async tests
 - concurrent testing
 - failed tests in steps definitions and Gherkin